Foundations of Cybersecurity Certificate

 Upon completion of the certificate, students will be able to:

-• Master fundamental principles of computer and network security,
+• Master fundamental principles of computer and network security

-• Gain a deep understanding of software vulnerabilities,
+• Gain a deep understanding of software vulnerabilities

-• Acquire skills in developing secure applications,
+• Acquire skills in developing secure applications

-• Learn to utilize cryptography tools effectively,
+• Learn to use cryptography tools effectively

-• Explore practical applications in real-world scenarios.
+• Explore practical applications in real-world scenarios

-Michigan Tech—founded in 1885.
+Michigan Tech — Founded in 1885.

 Michigan Technological University is accredited by the Higher Learning Commission and widely respected by fast-paced industries, including automotive development, infrastructure, manufacturing, and aerospace.
 Michigan Tech graduates deliver on rapid innovation and front-line research, leaning into any challenge with confidence.